 Moving Baby out of your room

 There’s nothing wrong with being able to appreciate a little space from Baby.
-He may dominate your emotional horizons a bit, these days, but that just means that having a few minutes to enjoy the other things in your life, without the sound of him tossing and turning in a crib in the corner, can be all the more important.
+They may dominate your emotional horizons a bit, these days, but that just means that having a few minutes to enjoy the other things in your life, without the sound of them tossing and turning in a crib in the corner, can be all the more important.
 Enjoying taking a step back from Baby in the evenings is nothing to feel guilty about, and could even make you a happier parent.